 Although the New Georgia Encyclopedia article on architects Tucker & Howell refers to this house as the Manchester Theatre, the builder must have decided to name it the President before it opened.
 In any case, an article about the President Theatre appears in the Modern Theatre section of the November 16, 1935 issue of the trade publication, Boxoffice Magazine, with a small photograph of the exterior.
-It says President on the vertical sign.

 The facade of the building featured four bays, defining three shop fronts and the theater entrance in an end bay.
 Above the theater entrance was a masonry and plaster tower painted in stripes and bands of black and white, and the theater’s vertical sign was attached to it.
 The tower was surmounted by a large ornamental lantern.
 The facade, box office and vestibule were covered in black and white Carrera glass.

 The lobby featured a color scheme of red, black and silver, and had a terrazzo floor.
 Walls and ceilings of the auditorium (which were at right angles to the entrance, and had a small balcony) were covered in custom-made, fluted panels of Celotex (a synthetic board made of sugar cane residue.)
 The article doesn’t mention a color scheme in the auditorium.

 The article names Oscar S. Oldknow, of Atlanta, as the owner of the building.
 Oldknow had become vice president of Fox Theatres in 1930, but records do not indicate how long he remained associated with that company.
 By 1936, he had a house in Bel Air, California, which had been designed by theater architect S. Charles Lee.